heterdaft/ATIK-Camera-Testing/test_script/readme.txt

 If libASICamera2.so or (.dylib) can't be found at run time, resolve by below two ways:
 1.Add a .conf file that contains the path of the library to /etc/ld.so.conf.d/, run ldconfig.
 2.Add compile option -Wl,-rpath=<library path>

+Install opencv2 on ubuntu system with: sudo apt-get install libopencv-dev